Workplace Safety: Importance, Benefits, And Ways To Incorporate It

 If employees need to work with chemicals, they have to be very cautious.
 Dangerous chemicals can burn or poison employees.
 Inhaling or ingesting them can even cause death.

 Also, working with electronic equipment can have risks as well.
 Faulty electrical equipment can electrocute employees, causing severe problems.

 Employees should be aware of the types of equipment and know the hazards in their workplace.
 This enables them to stay clear of such dangers and unfortunate situations.
-Also, employers should train employees in the proper operation of machinery and equipment.
+Also, employers should train employees in the proper operation and maintenance of machinery and equipment.

 Implementing Workplace Safety Programs